everurstruly/everurstruly/README.md

 🔭 I’m Currently
 - Studying to earn a BTech degree in Project Management Technology @ FUTA, Nigeria
 - Building 3+ number of public side projects (personal-site:fullstack, ecommerce:fullstack, social-media:frontend, challenges:frontend...)
-- Learning Next.js, Redux, CMS(s), Enterpreneurship
+- Learning Entrepreneurship, Project Management, NextJs, Redux, CMS(s)

 📫 Should you wish to connect or discuss exciting collaboration opportunities, I'm all ears!, open to connecting and exploring potential avenues where we can contribute to the ever-evolving digital landscape together.
 - Linkedin: www.linkedin.com/in/oghenetefa